 This provides a reward for your best customers and encourages them to use your services more frequently.
-The best part is that this feature isn’t difficult to set up.
+The best part is that this feature isn’t difficult to set up!

-How to Let Wholesale Customers Order Without Paying in WooCommerce (2 Methods)
+How To Let Wholesale Customers Order Without Paying In WooCommerce (2 Methods)

-While WooCommerce offers lot of handy features, it doesn’t provide a way to easily let wholesale customers order without paying.
+While WooCommerce offers a lot of handy features, it doesn’t provide a way to easily let wholesale customers order without paying.
 The good news is that there are several techniques for setting this feature up.

 You have two main options for doing this – using a dedicated payment gateway plugin for invoices or tweaking WooCommerce’s existing payment gateways.
 Let’s look at how all three of these methods work.